-In addition, sanctions and trade control measures implemented against Russia in response to the conflict may have an impact on our ability to operate in the ordinary course of business as we wind down our business operations in Russia and Belarus.
+In addition, sanctions and trade control measures implemented against Russia in response to the war may have an impact on our ability to operate in the ordinary course of business.
 For example, the significant expansion of the sanctions imposed by the European Union, which we refer to as the EU, the United Kingdom, the United States, Canada, and other jurisdictions and targeting of major financial institutions, in addition to other measures to limit Russia's access to global financial markets and systems-particularly the removal of certain banks from the SWIFT messaging system-and resulting steps by financial institutions to de-risk more broadly, may have a material impact on our ability to make payments to and receive payments from individuals or entities in the region.
-These and future measures may also have an impact on our ability to continue supporting business in Ukraine or elsewhere in the region, including any sanctioned regions, such as the so-called Donetsk People's Republic and Luhansk People's Republic.
+These and future measures may also have an impact on our ability to continue supporting business in Ukraine or elsewhere in the region, including any sanctioned regions, such as the so-called Donetsk People's Republic.

 These measures and others which may be implemented by the authorities in certain of these jurisdictions are complex and still evolving.
-Our efforts to comply with such measures may be costly, time consuming and divert the attention of management.
-Any alleged or actual failure to comply with these measures as we work to suspend our business operations in Russia and Belarus may subject us to government scrutiny, civil or criminal proceedings, sanctions, and other liabilities, which may have a material adverse effect on our international operations, financial condition, and results of operations.
+Our efforts to comply with such measures may be costly, time consuming, and divert the attention of management.
+Any alleged or actual failure to comply with these measures in connection with the suspension of our business operations in Russia and Belarus may subject us to government scrutiny, civil or criminal proceedings, sanctions, and other liabilities, which may have a material adverse effect on our international operations, financial condition, and results of operations.